VoronDesign/VoronUsers/printer_mods/GadgetAngel/Cricut_Voron_Logos/README.md

 ---

-# For "Voron 0.1 Build with 1 Color and without LOGO Outline"
+# For "Voron 0.1 Build with 1 Color and without LOGO Outline" with a Silhouette Layer

 # Link for "Voron 0.1 1Color_WithOut_Logo_Outline_With_Silhouette":
 ## https://design.cricut.com/landing/project-detail/6147bad19e2fcb000119bb71